Code of Student Behaviour

 Learning Resource Centre (LRC): The College LRC is available to students from 8.30 a.m. to 5.00 p.m.
 Monday to Thursday and 8.30 a.m. to 4.00 p.m. on Fridays.
 Eating and/or drinking in the LRC is not permitted.
 As with all libraries, students should do their work quietly so as not to disturb other students.
 There are a number of computers available in the LRC which students can use for assignment work.
 The books in the LRC are for reference only.

 Use of Computer Facilities: All students using the College’s computer facilities are expected to do so in accordance with the City of Dublin ETB’s “Computer and Network Usage Policy” and the Killester College Computer Room Code of Practice.

 Examinations: Students must comply with the rules and regulations of the examining body relevant to the course being attended.

 Smoking: Killester College is a smoke free building.
+This includes the use of electronic cigarettes.
 Consequently, smoking is not permitted indoors in the College.
-This ban includes the use of Ecigarettes.
-However, anyone wishing to smoke may do so at the side entrance.
+However, anyone wishing to smoke may do so at the side entrance from the car park.

 Car Park: The College is fortunate to be able to offer limited car parking facilities to students.
-Students wishing to use this facility should note that the first set back on the left in the car park is reserved for staff cars.
+Students wishing to use this facility should note that the first alcove is reserved for staff cars.
 Students are asked to park their cars in accordance with the College’s Car Park Code of Practice.

 Work Experience: While on work experience students are deemed to be representing the College and as such are expected to behave in a manner which will not bring the good name of the College into disrepute.